Icinga/icinga2/doc/8-migration.md

 are configured as separate objects and cannot be set directly on the host or service object.

 A service can now depend on a host, and vice versa.
-A service has an implicit dependeny (parent) to its host.
-A host to host dependency acts implicit as host parent relation.
+A service has an implicit dependency (parent) to its host.
+A host to host dependency acts implicitly as host parent relation.

 The former `host_name` and `dependent_host_name` have been renamed to `parent_host_name` and `child_host_name` (same for the service attribute).
 When using apply rules the